JosephMcG323/GithubUserFinder/README.md

 ////////////// Purpose //////////////

->Learning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull pyublic data from github
+>Learning how to use FETCH , a simpler way than XHR to handle HTTP requests, to pull public data from github

->Accessing data using html query parameters that require credentials
+>Accessing data using html query parameters that require login credentials